Rare hearing for Briton in Florida, serving life for double murder

 Krishna Maharaj, 75, spent a decade on death row for the crime he says he didn't commit, before his sentence was appealed and commuted to two life sentences in 1997.

-Prosecutors unsuccessfully objected to the defence case, saying it consisted of hearsay and inadmissible evidence.
+Prosecutors unsuccessfully objected to the defense case, saying it consisted of hearsay and inadmissible evidence.

 The state attorney's office stands by the original trial, declining to comment on the case, which has drawn media attention in Britain and been the subject of a one-hour CNN documentary.

-The defence has likened this week's hearing to "a Hail Mary to the moon."
+The defense has likened this week's hearing to "a Hail Mary to the moon."
 Overturning a jury's verdict, especially after so many years, requires an exceptionally high standard of evidence.

 Lawyers for Maharaj say Colombian drug traffickers were responsible for the execution-style murders of Duane and Derrick Moo Young at a downtown Miami hotel in 1986.
 They contend the killings were done "at the behest of Pablo Escobar," the former head of the Medellin cartel, according to court documents.

-Defence witnesses are expected to testify that they heard Escobar and cartel members discuss the murders, saying it was organised by Jaime Vallejo Mejia, a convicted Colombian money launderer who, records show, was staying in a hotel room across the hall from the Moo Youngs the day they were killed.
+Defense witnesses are expected to testify that they heard Escobar and cartel members discuss the murders, saying it was organized by Jaime Vallejo Mejia, a convicted Colombian money launderer who, records show, was staying in a hotel room across the hall from the Moo Youngs the day they were killed.

 The Moo Youngs were "eliminated because they had lost Colombian drug money," according to one drug trafficker cited in court records.